Beware Of The Rum Donkey

 “With soaring cocaine deaths in Britain and along the coke supply chain, I’m determined to understand the criminal business behind this deadly drug.”

-Reports from the incident at Ramsay’s restaurant at this time just sound like a tragic accident but an investigation is on-going.
+Reports from the incident at Ramsay’s restaurant at this time just sound like a tragic accident but an investigation is ongoing.